 Cacti and succulents have a wonderful ability to store and conserve water.
-In the desert this really comes in handy.
+In the desert, this really comes in handy.
 Damage from under-watering is easily correctable.
-Damage from over-watering happens rapidly and typically results in death of the plant.
+Damage from over-watering happens rapidly and typically results in the death of the plant.
 When in doubt, water conservatively!
-Remember deep watering infrequent is preferred over frequent shallow watering.
+Remember, deep watering infrequent is preferred over frequent shallow watering.

 Symptoms of Under-watering